 - Gain marketable skills and experience that will give you a competitive advantage post-graduation.

 - Begin to develop your professional network and industry contacts.

 - Refine your resume writing, interview skills and job search strategies with ongoing support from the Co-op Office.

 - Test out possible post graduation career choices

 - Gain confidence.

 - Add value to your Bachelor Degree with the Co-operative Education Designation.

-The University of Prince Edward Island offers co-operative education programs in the faculty of Business and Faculty of Science.
+The University of Prince Edward Island offers co-operative education programs in the Faculties of Arts, Business, and Science.